Afghanistan: UK's Kabul evacuation going at 'significant pace'

 In response, he said: "I think it's going right the way up to the end of the calendar month", adding that there would be "further details in due course".

+"I'm feeling like I have five more days of my life," he said.

+"Nobody cares about me.
+I really need them to help me, at least to help my little daughter, my wife.
+I've put their lives in danger now and they are facing every problem because of me."

-More than 1,000 UK troops are on the ground in Kabul helping to process British nationals and eligible Afghans at the airport, where there have been chaotic scenes since following the Taliban's swift takeover of the country.
+More than 1,000 UK troops are on the ground in Kabul helping to process British nationals and eligible Afghans at the airport, where there have been chaotic scenes since the Taliban's swift takeover of the country.

 The UK and other allies had urged the US to stay in Afghanistan beyond 31 August to allow more time for evacuation flights.